Frequently Asked Questions

 The following services have been made available for events at the BYU-Idaho Center:

-- Handicap parking in the lot south of the building
+- ADA accessible parking in the lot south of the building

 A listing of local accommodations can be found on the Rexburg Chamber of Commerce website.

 The camera policy for most events is NO picture taking or audio or video recording.
+You may to asked to put away your phone or other device at these events.
 If you have questions, contact the Ticket Office at the event location.

 Doors open 30 minutes before showtime except in the BYU-Idaho Center where doors open 1 hour before the start of the event.